-For a perfectly implemented P\&M protocol, the correlation between Alice's data, having variance $V_M$, and the data measured by Bob, is also down-scaled by the channel transmittance as $\sqrt{T}V_M$.
+For a perfectly implemented P\&M protocol, the correlation between Alice's data, having variance $V_M$, and the data measured by Bob, is also downscaled by the channel transmittance as $\sqrt{T}V_M$.
 Equivalently, the thermal-loss channel can be represented as a coupling of the signal mode to a thermal-noise mode with variance $V_N$ at the coupling ratio $T$, as shown in Fig. \ref{fig:TL}(b).
 Equivalence then holds at $V_N=1+T\nu/(1-T)$.

-Eve's optimal individual attack in such a channel, which allows her to saturate the bounds (\ref{eq:Heisbounds}) set by the uncertainty principle, can be realized by means of an entangling cloner~\cite{Grosshans2003a}, as shown in Fig. \ref{fig:TL}(c).
-An entangling cloner is a TMSV state with quadrature variance $V_N$ in modes $E_{1,2}$, so that one mode is coupled to the signal, and both modes are available to Eve for individual measurement.
-Such an attack can be seen as Eve's purification of the noise $V_N$, which allows her to improve the knowledge of the noise added in the channel, by conditionally preparing a squeezed state of variance $1/V_N$.
+Eve's optimal individual attack in such a channel, which allows her to saturate the bounds given by Eq. (\ref{eq:Heisbounds}) set by the uncertainty principle, can be realized by means of an entangling cloner~\cite{Grosshans2003a}, as shown in Fig. \ref{fig:TL}(c).
+An entangling cloner is a TMSV state with quadrature variance $V_N$ in modes $E_{1,2}$, so one mode is coupled to the signal and both modes are available to Eve for individual measurement.
+Such an attack can be seen as Eve's purification of the noise $V_N$, which allows her to improve the knowledge of the noise added in the channel by conditionally preparing a squeezed state of variance $1/V_N$.

-While individual attacks are the most restrictive for an eavesdropper and hence optimistic for the trusted parties, they still give important theoretical insights into the limitations of the protocols, particularly as insecurity against individual attacks implies insecurity against more advanced attack types such as collective or coherent attacks.
+While individual attacks are the most restrictive for an eavesdropper and hence are optimistic for the trusted parties, they still give important theoretical insights into the limitations of the protocols, particularly as insecurity against individual attacks implies insecurity against more advanced attack types such as collective or coherent attacks.
 Consequently, the key rate for individual attacks is an upper bound on the key rates for collective and coherent attacks.
-In the following subsections we proceed to security of CV-QKD against collective attacks.
+In the forthcoming subsections we proceed to the security of CV QKD against collective attacks.